PT-ankle

 Curriculum

-Approximately half of our curriculum takes place online, with the remaining taking place in face-to-face lab immersion sessions.
-Attendance is required at weekly sync sessions.
-Given the demands of the accelerated delivery model, the program strongly recommends that students work no more than 10-12 hours/week.
+Approximately half of BGSU DPT’s curriculum is delivered online, with the remaining taking place in face-to-face lab immersion sessions and clinical education settings.
+Online instruction includes asynchronous multi-media content review, assignments and assessment learning activities combined with synchronous online classes and faculty office hours.
+Attendance is required at all online weekly sync sessions and face-to-face lab immersions.
+Given the 60+ hours/week demand of the graduate DPT accelerated delivery model, the program strongly discourages concurrent work beyond 10-12 hours/week.

 physical therapy ankle leg